inbravo/travel/june-2019/README.md

 ---

-## Our Ladakh journey will start on June 1, 2019, and that includes following high level plan
+## Following is our Ladakh ride plan
 * Route: Ghaziabad -> Manali -> Keylong -> Leh -> Turtuk -> Pangong -> Leh -> Sarchu -> Manali -> Ghaziabad
 * Permits
 	* Rohtang pass requires a permit, which can be obtained [online](https://rohtangpermits.nic.in)